Luka-Personal/BMI-Calculator/README.md

 A web application that allows users to calculate their Body Mass Index (BMI) using their height and weight.
 The application is built using TypeScript and the npm package manager.

 ## Features
-- Calculate BMI using metric or imperial units
+- Calculate BMI using metric units
 - Display the user's BMI and the corresponding weight category
-- Option to save the user's data

 ## Getting Started
 1. Clone the repository by running `git clone https://github.com/Luka-Personal/BMI-Calculator.git`